 6. Use webhooks for apps that lack a Slack integration

-Free up developers’ time so that they can focus on high-value work with Workflow Builder
+Free up developers’ time so they can focus on high-value work with Workflow Builder

-Software developers on any paid Slack subscription can use Workflow Builder to help automate the work they do, especially those pesky repetitive tasks that take up a lot of time – time that could be spent building valuable new features for your customers.
-Check out our library of Workflow Builder examples for ideas that you can quickly modify to fit your team’s exact needs.
+Software developers on any paid Slack plan can use Workflow Builder to help automate the work they do, especially those pesky repetitive tasks that take up a lot of time—time that could be spent building valuable new features for your customers.
+Check out our library of Workflow Builder examples for ideas you can quickly modify to fit your team’s exact needs.